Build More Muscle Without WeightsSep 25, 2023

 Ready.
 Set.
 Build some muscle!
 Research shows sprint interval training can build lean muscle mass and improve metabolic health in menopausal women.

 By Selene Yeager

-By now you know the mantras for making muscle and staying strong as a menopausal woman: Lift heavy sh*t and do HIIT (high intensity interval training).
+By now you know the mantra for making muscle as a menopausal woman: Lift heavy sh*t.

 The first week, the participants performed 15 4-second sprints, followed by 56 seconds of rest.
 During weeks two through four, they shortened the rest period to 41 seconds, completing 20 sprints total.
 Finally, during weeks five through eight, they reduced the rest period down to 26 seconds and completed 30 bouts.
 (If you’re doing the math, the actual hard exercise time is only 60 to 120 seconds total for these workouts.)

 By study’s end, the sprint trainers got aerobically fitter, improving their VO2 peak (the highest amount of oxygen they could use) by 9.8 percent and the power they could produce at that peak by 8.2 percent.
 They also increased their total lean body mass by 1.5 percent and their thigh muscle mass by 3.7 percent.
-(These volunteers were untrained, but so results may vary, but if you’re not hitting those super high intensities in training, you’re sure to reap benefits, too.
+(These volunteers were untrained, so results may vary, but if you’re not hitting those super high intensities in training, you’re sure to reap benefits, too.
 I recently re-introduced SIT back into my training after a several weeks off and was surprised how quickly I noticed the muscle benefits.)

 Other research shows this type of SIT training is superior to more moderate endurance training for reducing potentially harmful visceral (deep abdominal) body fat.